 This policy and the procedures it contains applies to all employees, managers, governing body members, contractors, volunteers and workers.
+Lone working includes working from home.

 3 Legislation

 Although there is no single piece of legislation that explicitly applies to lone workers, there are a number of legislation that apply indirectly, these are: